TKESuperDave/PayaServices/Merchant Information/Merchant Check and ACH Best Practices.md

 - Authorizations must include the following verbiage (or substantially similar) read and captured on the recorded line and/or written notice:

-“<Customer’s First and Last Name>, by providing your bank account information and verbal authorization today, (current date MM/DD/YY), you <Customer’s Name> are authorizing <Business Name> to create an ACH debit to your account and that this Check by Phone may be drafted from your account (daily/weekly/monthly) for <Number> installments.
-In the event your Check by Phone is returned from your bank unpaid, you further agree that a fee of $25.00 or as allowable by law shall also be charged to your account via draft, or ACH debit.”
+	>(Customer’s First and Last Name), by providing your bank account information and verbal authorization today, (current date MM/DD/YY), you (Customer’s Name) are authorizing (Business Name) to create an ACH debit to your account and that this Check by Phone may be drafted from your account (daily/weekly/monthly) for (Number) installments.
+In the event your Check by Phone is returned from your bank unpaid, you further agree that a fee of $25.00 or as allowable by law shall also be charged to your account via draft, or ACH debit.
+	>
-“Do you authorize <Business Name> to proceed with this Check by Phone?”
+	>Do you authorize (Business Name) to proceed with this Check by Phone?

 	Customer must state “Yes” or “No”

-“A Check by Phone will be drafted from your bank account with the following information:
+	>A Check by Phone will be drafted from your bank account with the following information:
- - Bank Routing Number
+ 	> - Bank Routing Number
- - Bank Account Number
+ 	> - Bank Account Number
- - Check Number
+ 	> - Check Number
- - Check by Phone Amount
+ 	> - Check by Phone Amount
+	>
+	>

-Installments will begin on <Verbally provide date> and will occur on <1st/5th/15th, etc.> of each <day/week/month/etc.> (as applicable).
+	> Installments will begin on (Verbally provide date) and will occur on (1st/5th/15th, etc.) of each (day/week/month/etc.) (as applicable).
 Please allow 12 to 72 business hours for this transaction to post to your account.
-Should you have any questions regarding your payment, or choose to revoke your authorization, you may reach our office at <Business Telephone that is answered during normal business hours>.
+Should you have any questions regarding your payment, or choose to revoke your authorization, you may reach our office at (Business Telephone that is answered during normal business hours).
 Please be advised that depending on the timing of your scheduled ACH, revocation of the authorization may not be available.”

-Below is a sample Single Authorization Notice:
+- Sample Recurring Authorization Notice:

+	>(Name),
+	>
-By providing your bank account information and verbal authorization today <Enter Today’s Date – MM/DD/YY>, you have authorized <Business Name> to create an ACH debit to your bank account on the following schedule.
+	>By providing your bank account information and verbal authorization today (Enter Today’s Date – MM/DD/YY), you have authorized (Business Name) to create an ACH debit to your bank account on the following schedule.
+	>
-A <daily/weekly/monthly> ACH debit was authorized with the following information for <Number> installments.
+	> A (daily/weekly/monthly) ACH debit was authorized with the following information for (Number) installments.
-Bank Name <________________>
+	> - Bank Name (________________)
-Account Number Ending in <____>
+	> - Account Number Ending in (____)
-Amount <$_____>
+	> - Amount ($_____)
+	>
+	>

-Installments being on <Enter Date> and will occur on <1st/5th/15th/etc.> of each < day/week/month/etc.> (as applicable).
+	> Installments being on (Enter Date) and will occur on (1st/5th/15th/etc.) of each (day/week/month/etc.) (as applicable).
+	>

-Please allow 12 to 72 business hours for this ACH Debit to post to your account.
-Revoking an authorization must be done by calling <Phone Number> by <date>.
+	> Please allow 12 to 72 business hours for this ACH Debit to post to your account.
+Revoking an authorization must be done by calling (Phone Number) by (date).
+	>

-Should you have any questions regarding your payment, you may reach our office at <Contact Phone>.
-The ACH Debit should show on your bank statement as <Business Name>.
+	> Should you have any questions regarding your payment, you may reach our office at (Contact Phone).
+The ACH Debit should show on your bank statement as (Business Name).

 # Checks by Web